JunyaoPu/junyaopu.github.io/_posts/2022-12-15-AI-Development-Day-7.markdown

 <a href="https://arxiv.org/pdf/1710.10196.pdf">Progressive Growing of GANs for Improved Quality, Stability, and Variation</a>

 <a href="https://arxiv.org/pdf/1812.04948.pdf">StyleGAN: Generative Adversarial Networks with Style-based Generator Architecture for Flexible Image Synthesis</a>

+# What's next
+Hands-on projects that focus on image generation and style transfer using Generative Adversarial Networks (GANs).